Cristóbal Torriente: Detroit Stars

 Torriente briefly appeared for the Detroit Stars in 1920.
-Following a dispute involving a stolen diamond ring, he walked away from the Monarchs and was later signed by the Detroit Stars, where he played from 1927-1928.
+Following a dispute involving a stolen diamond ring, he left the Monarchs and was later signed by the Detroit Stars, where he played from 1927 to 1928.

 Last years

-Torriente, now primarily a pitcher again, played for the independent Gilkerson's Union Giants from 1929-1930.
-In 1932, he appeared for the Atlanta Black Crackers and Cleveland Cubs, both independent teams at the time.
+Torriente, now primarily a pitcher again, played for the independent Gilkerson's Union Giants from 1929 to 1930.
+In 1932, he appeared for the Atlanta Black Crackers and the Cleveland Cubs, independent teams at the time.
 Torriente finished his major league career with the Louisville Black Caps of the Negro Southern League, pitching a single game in relief.
-In 1938, Black Crackers manager Don Pelham unsuccessfully attempted to lobby Torriente to return to play, but no records exist of him taking the field again.
+In 1938, Black Crackers manager Don Pelham unsuccessfully attempted to lobby Torriente to return to play, but no records exist of him retaking the field.

 Personal life

-Torriente was notorious for his love of the night life and this caused him disputes with team management throughout his career.
+Torriente was notorious for his love of nightlife, and this caused him disputes with team management throughout his career.
 Torriente was sent to the bench in front of 8,000 spectators in 1915 after he "kicked to an umpire."
-He put on his street clothes and sat on the bench, then umpire Goekle sent him to the bleachers, and sent an officer of the law after him.
-Again on August 23, 1915, Torriente kicked umpire Kelly after Kelly called him out when Torriente attempted to steal third base.
+He put on his street clothes and sat on the bench, then umpire Goekle sent him to the bleachers and sent an officer of the law after him.
+Again, on August 23, 1915, Torriente kicked umpire Kelly after Kelly called him out when Torriente attempted to steal third base.
 A fight with Crawford during the game spilled out onto the street after the game, and the two men attacked each other with paving stones left out when street workers were repairing a water main.
 Rube Foster broke up the fight.

 In 1923, he was sent out of the game in the third inning after objecting to umpire Bert Gholston's call at second base.
 He reportedly used "awful" language, then threw dirt on the umpire's "newly creased trousers."
-His temper caused him to walk off the Monarchs in 1926 after a dispute involving a stolen diamond ring.
+His temper caused him to walk off the Monarchs in 1926 after a stolen diamond ring dispute.

-In 1918, 24 year-old Torriente registered with the World War I draft.
-He listed his current occupation as "not working" and currently living at 3448 Wabash Avenue in Chicago, Illinois.
+In 1918, 24-year-old Torriente registered with the World War I draft.
+He listed his current occupation as "not working" and living at 3448 Wabash Avenue in Chicago, Illinois.
 He listed himself as a Cuban citizen and his closest living relative as his mother, Mrs. Felipa Torriente of Havana.

-After baseball, Torriente lived for a short time in Ybor City, Florida and faded into obscurity.
+After baseball, Torriente lived briefly in Ybor City, Florida and faded into obscurity.